broadinstitute/cromwell/README.md

 [Cromwell's backends](https://cromwell.readthedocs.io/en/stable/backends/Backends/) receive development resources proportional to user demand.
 The team is actively developing for Google Cloud and Microsoft Azure.
 Maintenance of other backends is primarily community-based.

 Cromwell [supports](https://cromwell.readthedocs.io/en/stable/LanguageSupport/) the WDL workflow language.
-Support for CWL is deprecated in Cromwell version 80 and above.
+Cromwell version 80 and above no longer support CWL.

 CWL will be re-introduced at a later date in the [Terra platform](https://terra.bio/), using a solution other than Cromwell.
 See the blog post ["Terra’s roadmap to supporting more workflow languages"](https://terra.bio/terras-roadmap-to-supporting-more-workflow-languages/) for details.